chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 smart logic to combine both of them.
 You're the boss.

 Unfortunately, this business becomes nasty once you start having nested records.
-Manually parsing and resolving all the nested key overrides is quite annoying.
+Manually parsing and resolving all the nested key overrides is annoying.

 CCL solved this too.

 The key idea here is to treat values as keys (pun intended).

 Remember how in the "Nested records" section I mentioned that you can parse values using the same CCL config parser?
-If you do it recursively until the very end, you'll parse all values.
+If you do it recursively until the end, you'll parse all values.

 What?
 You ask when do you stop parsing?
 That's the neat part, you don't.